-Note: Starting in version 2020.4.1, you can also create and edit flows in Tableau Server and Tableau Online.
+Note: Starting in version 2020.4.1, you can also create and edit flows in Tableau Server and Tableau Cloud.
 Information in this topic applies to all platforms, unless specifically noted.
-For more information about authoring flows on the web, see Tableau Prep on the Web in the Tableau Server(Link opens in a new window) and Tableau Online(Link opens in a new window) help.
+For more information about authoring flows on the web, see Tableau Prep on the Web in the Tableau Server(Link opens in a new window) and Tableau Cloud(Link opens in a new window) help.

 You can open multiple Tableau Prep Builder workspaces to work on multiple flows at the same time.
 In Tableau Prep Builder version 2019.3.1 and earlier, if you select File > Open, Tableau Prep Builder replaces your current open flow with the new flow you select.

 Start a new flow by connecting to your data, just like in Tableau Desktop.

 Notes: If you open a flow in a version where the connector isn't supported,